Over and over and over and over. Wash. Rinse. Repeat. Unfortunately, that’s all too common in the workplace today.

 Automation doesn’t have to include robots to help you save a lot of time and effort.
-Just think of all the little tasks you complete in a workday that software could handle.
+Just think of all the little tasks you complete in a workday that software can handle.

-When you invest in the resources that enable you to leave those to your software, it frees up a lot of time for growth.
+Investing in the resources that enable you to leave those to your software frees up a lot of time for growth.

 Falkbuilt, an interior construction company, used monday.com to save 40,000 human actions per month throughout the manufacturing process.

-These automations smoothed out every stage of the process, from pricing request to finished product.
+These automations smoothed out every process stage, from pricing requests to finished products.
 They included:

 - Alerting the right person when a pricing request comes in.